free valentines day cards

 the bow pillow tutorial / ann kelle

-I’m pretty excited about this tutorial . . . you know how I adore bows.
-Well, my sewer friend, Laurie, is back again with a free tutorial that includes a big pretty bow!
+I’m pretty excited about this tutorial.
+My sewer friend, Laurie, is back again with a free tutorial that includes a big pretty bow!
 She came up with this sweet bow pillow and was kind enough to turn it into a tutorial, which you can find here.

 the bow pillow / ann kelle